Raphael-Ribeiro-Lino/front-end-biblioteca/README.md

 - Após a instalação use o comando ng serve -o para abrir no navegador a execução do projeto.

+- Deverá ser utilizado a REST API da biblioteca no repositório do github, no endereço https://github.com/aceleragep/biblioteca.git, no backend.

 # Funcionalidades do projeto
  ### Autor
  - Listar todos os autores.